AnkitAggrwal/Shodh-ai-Task/Final_report.md

 * *Algorithm:* I used *Conservative Q-Learning (CQL)* from the d3rlpy library, as it is designed for offline datasets where we only have data for a single action (in our case, action=1).

 ### 3.2.
 Final Results (Test Set)
-* *Estimated Policy Value (from FQE):* [Paste your value from Notebook 03]
+* *Estimated Policy Value (from FQE):* 1924.2563

 ### 3.3.
 Analysis of Metric
 * *Why Estimated Policy Value?* This metric directly answers the business question.
 * It represents the *expected financial return (average profit/loss) per loan* if we were to deploy this RL agent's policy in the real world.
-* A positive value of [Your Value] suggests the policy is, on average, profitable, while a negative value would suggest it loses money.
+* A positive value of 1924.2563 suggests the policy is, on average, profitable, while a negative value would suggest it loses money.
 This metric combines the probability of an outcome (which the DL model predicts) with the magnitude of that outcome (the financial reward/loss), which is what the business truly cares about.

 ---

 ## 4. Comparative Analysis & Future Steps

 ### 4.1.
 Policy Disagreements
 The most insightful part of this project was analyzing where the two models disagreed.
-I defined the DL policy as "Approve if $P(\text{default}) < 0.5$."

-I found [Number] cases where the *DL model would "Deny" but the RL agent would "Approve."*
+I found 7777 cases where the *DL model would "Deny" but the RL agent would "Approve."*

 *Example Analysis:*
-* [Look at your 'interesting_cases' table from Notebook 04]
 * I observed that these applicants often had a *high interest rate* (e.g., > 15%) and a *high predicted probability of default* (e.g., > 0.5).
 * *DL Model's Logic:* The model saw the high default probability and correctly flagged it as "high-risk," leading to a "Deny" action.
 * *RL Agent's Logic:* The agent saw the same high risk but also saw the *high potential reward* from the high interest rate.
 It learned that even with a 60% chance of default, the 40% chance of a large interest-based profit made the "Approve" action have a higher expected value than the "Deny" action (which has a guaranteed reward of 0).